addisonElliott/SCIC/README.md

 | RAM  |  0020-003F  |      32      | 0000 0000 0010 0000 -> 0000 0000 0011 1111 |
 | I/O  |  0040-005F  |      32      | 0000 0000 0100 0000 -> 0000 0000 0101 1111 |

+A detailed explanation of the code is given in the section TODO: ME below.

 # Cadence Tools
 **Note:** This was run using Dr. Engel's special setup with TCL scripts and such.
 You must do this using the lab machines with their custom scripts.